rafacgarciaa/php-lilo/README.md

 The result is in the format `array(array('filename' => 'dependency1.js', 'content' => "// file dependency1.js content"), ...)`.

 ## Credits
-Lilo is PHP library inspired by [Sprockets] (https://github.com/sstephenson/sprockets) and based in [Snockets] (https://github.com/TrevorBurnham/snockets).
+Lilo is a PHP library inspired by [Sprockets] (https://github.com/sstephenson/sprockets) and based in [Snockets] (https://github.com/TrevorBurnham/snockets).
 All credits for them.